m9dfukc/deepl-alfred-workflow/README.md

 [DeepL.com](https://www.deepl.com/) is a great, new translation service.
 It provides better translations compared to other popular translation engines.
 This workflow integrates the [chriskonnertz/DeepLy](https://github.com/chriskonnertz/DeepLy) PHP package into Alfred.
-The package currently implements the client to interact with DeepL via their _undocumented_ API.

 ## Importing a Workflow